 With an average cost-per-click or suggested bid of $3.37, you would need to spend $1,501.27 per month to see that kind of traffic from this one keyword.

 But don’t let that scare you!
-Remember that you can set a daily budget in AdWords so that you only spend as much as you can afford.
-And, if your ads are set up well, your cost-per-click should actually be lower than the average.
-You may find out you don’t actually need that much traffic to meet your revenue goals.
+Remember that you can set a daily budget in Google Ads so that you only spend as much as you can afford.
+And, if your ads are set up well, your cost-per-click should be lower than the average.
+You may find out you don’t need that much traffic to meet your revenue goals.
+PPC’s goal is always revenue and ROAS and rarely if ever traffic for traffic’s sake.

 Let’s use these estimated numbers to calculate an estimated ROI: